Skip to main content

 Conflict

-Almost 70 percent of the 309 million people facing acute hunger are in fragile or conflict-hit countries.
+Nearly 70 percent of acutely food-insecure people lived in fragile or conflict-affected countries in 2025.
 Violence and instability in the Middle East, East, Central and West Africa as well as in the Caribbean, southern Asia and Eastern Europe are particularly concerning.
 Conflict disrupts food production, forces people from their homes and sources of income, and often hinders humanitarian access to people in most need.

 Climate